-Essays earning a score of 8 effectively develop a position on whether or not there should be specific texts that all students of high school English must read.
-They support their position by successfully synthesizing at least three of the sources.
+Essays earning a score of 8 effectively develop a position on whether or not the penny should be eliminated.
+They support their position by successfully synthesizing^{} at least three of the sources.
 The argument is convincing, and the student uses the sources effectively to develop a position.
 The prose demonstrates an ability to control a wide range of the elements of effective writing but is not necessarily flawless.